mdekstrand/cs533-web/assignments/A1/index.md

     You can then {py:meth}`pandas.Series.recode` the name variable, and then you can e.g. use the name variable for an axis in your chart, or group by it!
     :::

-5. The answers to 5 questions of your choice from sections 3.1, 3.2, and 3.3 of *Datasheets for Datasets*, based on the documentation for the college scorecard data (20%).
+5. The answers to 5 questions of your choice from sections 3.1, 3.2, and 3.3 of {reading}`week2:datasheets`, based on the documentation for the college scorecard data (20%).
     Questions should come from at least 2 different sections of the paper.

-6. Write 2 paragraphs reflecting on what you learned about this data, higher education, and data science through this assignment (10%).
+7. Write 2 paragraphs reflecting on what you learned about this data, higher education, and data science through this assignment (10%).

 Submit the final assignment (both `.ipynb` and `.pdf` files) to Canvas.